dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 there are parametric & nonparametric forms of these problems:

-- guassian processos,
+- guassian processos
-- Dirichlet processes,
+- Dirichlet processes
-- infinite hidden markov models,
+- infinite hidden markov models

 # Metanomics Intro